isaacdontjelindell/jsonator/README.md

 ### What is JSONator?

 The intent is to provide a service that allows developers to quickly mock up a JSON data source.
+Much of the inspiration came from [JSON Generator](http://www.json-generator.com/), but with the added twist that JSONator creates a (semi-) permanent endpoint that can be called programatically.

-The developer can create a "schema" that describes the structure of the desired endpoint, and JSONator will provide an endpoint that, when requested by an HTTP GET request, returns random data in the desired structure.
+The developer creates a "schema" that describes the structure of the desired endpoint, and JSONator will provide an endpoint that, when requested with an HTTP GET request, returns random data in the desired structure.

 For example, if the schema looks like this: